CV

 • Makes you stand out from the rest by making your CV more personal.

-What are some of the most common mistakes to avoid when adding hobbies and interests to a CV?
+What are the common mistakes to avoid when adding hobbies and interests to a CV?

 Including hobbies and interests on a CV can have a reverse effect on your application.
 Here are some expert reasons as to why you should leave them out: